nf-core/website/markdown/events/2023/hackathon-march-2023/index.md

 Please note this is not a training event.
 More information about our community training event, being held March 13-16, 2023, can be found [here](https://nf-co.re/events/2023/training-march-2023).

+The hackathon is being held in a virtual venue on the platform Gather.
+If you have never used Gather before we have [a bytesize video](https://nf-co.re/events/2022/bytesize-37-gathertown) from the March 2022 hackathon that will help you to get started.

+To join, you will need to follow these steps:
+1. Follow [this link](https://app.gather.town/app/br78S294XBCL487A/nf-core-hackathon) to find the Gather space.
+Please note that the hackathon space will not open until the event.
+2. Enter the email address you used to register for the hackathon.
+This is the same address from which you received this email
+3. Check your email for a one-time code and enter it into the Gather window
+4. Enter the space and enjoy the hackathon!

 ## Registration

 Registration for the March 2023 nf-core hackathon is now OPEN! 🎉